While President Obama is out gallivanting around, trying to

 Natural gas usage has also become an issue at this solar generating facility.
 That’s right, natural gas.
 Ivanpah is classified as a solar/thermal plant whereas solar energy is captured and used to generate the steam needed to drive a steam turbine generator set.
 Steam needs to be at a certain pressure and temperature before it can be injected into a steam turbine.
 To maximize the use of the daylight hours, it is desirable to have the steam plant at operating conditions when the solar component become available.
 This means a natural gas fired boiler must be put in to play.
 At the Ivanpah facility, natural gas usage is quadruple that what was expected, driving the operating cost of the facility up considerably.

-the investors applied for a $539 million federal grant to help pay off the $1.6 billion federal loan provided to the investors to build the facility.
+And the last bit of troubling news for the Ivanpah facility, to the taxpayers anyway, is that the investors applied for a $539 million federal grant to help pay off the $1.6 billion federal loan provided to the investors to build the facility.

 Antelope Valley Solar Ranch One